3-Step Process to Obtaining CE Certification

 Find out If Your Product Needs CE Marking

 CE marking is mandatory only for products covered by the scope of one or more New Approach directives.
 The CE mark products include electrical equipment, toys, and machinery.
 Here is a complete list of products needing CE marks from the EU Electrical And Electronic Industries Site.

 In case you find your product in the list above, gather information on the essential directives and requirements you need to fulfill.
 In most cases, a self-assessment is adequate.
 But for complex items, independent testing is mandatory or preferred.

 For instance, electromagnetic compatibility (EMC) testing is usually required to be done by an independent body.
 In case your product needs to be tested for EMC, you can speak with the engineers from HCT America Engineering.

 Electromagnetic radiation coming out of your device may interfere with the functioning of nearby electronic devices.
 The Electromagnetic Compatibility (EMC) Directive 2014/30/EU references specific test standards applicable to most product families.
 Otherwise, HCT America Engineering project managers can assist you in defining generic standards which may be applied to your device and confirmed by a Notified Body Opinion Letter upon successful completion of testing.

 Because there are no public national and international organizations offering CE certificates, the liability falls on manufacturers who have, if they are asked, to prove that their products meet the essential requirements of EU law.

 For devices falling under the various product family standards, the process is straightforward.
 As an ISO 17025 Accredited Testing Lab, HCT America Engineering can complete their required testing and prepare your TCF (Technical Construction File).
-Once this is complete, the manufacturer publishes their Declaration of Conformity identifying the test standards which their device complies.
+Once this is complete, the manufacturer publishes their Declaration of Conformity, identifying the test standards to which their device complies.

 The Biggest Benefit of CE Marking